circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ### Authoring Your Own Orb

 If you find that there are no existing orbs that meet your needs, you may author your own orb to meet your specific environment or configuration requirements.
-Although this is more time-consuming than using the import feature, authoring your own orb enables you to create an orb that is specific to your organization.
+Although this is more time-consuming than using the import feature, authoring your own orb enables you to create a world-readable orb for sharing your configuration.

 ## See Also
 - Refer to [Using Orbs]({{site.baseurl}}/2.0/using-orbs/), for more about how to use existing orbs.